GoMatrixHosting/create-awx-system/docs/Setup_Wireguard_Server.md

 A guide for configuring a wireguard proxy for a Matrix server with networking/firewall issues.
 The AWX tower will be able to SSH into the wireguard client via port 2222 afterwards and deploy the Matrix server.

 1) Create a Debian 10 machine for the wireguard server, it only needs 1GB of RAM.
+Add the AWX hosts public SSH key to it.

+2) Ensure that the 'On-Premises' subscription is already created so you have the subscription_id.

 2) Edit users SSH key credential into '00 - Create Wireguard Server' template'.